lsugino/SalesTaxCalcJava/README.md

 Sales Tax Calculator - Java
 ===========================

+- Takes items and prints out the receipt details
 - java version "1.6.0_65"
-- Takes items and prints out the receipt details

-Instructions:
-- change input file to print corresponding receipt (Input1.txt, Input2.txt, Input2.txt)
+Instructions: Change input file to print corresponding receipt (Input1.txt, Input2.txt, Input2.txt)

 Problem:
 Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
 Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.